 Nadel joined the Rangers in 1979 and called games on television and radio in his first three seasons.
 Beginning in 1982, he began a 13-year run with Mark Holtz as the radio team on WBAP while returning to the television booth for one year in 1984.
 Nadel became the team's lead radio voice on KRLD Radio when Holtz moved to television in 1995.

 Eric is very active in the local music scene, annually presenting a Birthday Benefit Concert for Focus on Teens, for which he is a member of the Board of Directors, at Dallas' Kessler Theater.
-This year's concert on May 10 stars Shemekia.
+This year's concert on May 2 stars Parker Millsap and Daphne Willis.
 He is also staging a monthly Sunday concert series at Cafe Momentum.
 He is very involved in numerous mental health causes, serving as a spokesman for the national Campaign to Change Direction and for Texas State of Mind.
-He is a long-time animal activist and raised the funds for the construction of the first leash-free dog park in North Texas at Mockingbird Point in Dallas."
+He is a long-time animal activist and raised the funds for the construction of the first leash-free dog park in North Texas at Mockingbird Point in Dallas.

 A 1991 inductee in the Texas Baseball Hall of Fame, Nadel and his wife, Jeannie, reside in Dallas and Durango, CO with their dog, Kirby, a terrier mix.

-Matt Hicks is in his sixth full season in the Texas Rangers radio booth after joining the broadcasts in June 2012.
+Matt Hicks is in his seventh full season in the Texas Rangers radio booth after joining the broadcasts in June 2012.

 Hicks came to the Rangers from the Corpus Christi Hooks, the Houston Astros Texas League affiliate, where he had served as Director of Broadcasting and Media Relations since 2005.
 In that role, he was the primary play-by-play voice on all radio broadcasts and called Hooks television games on Fox Sports Southwest's Astros Minor League Game of the Week from 2007-09.